mattheww/gomill/gomill_docs/glossary.rst

   player
-    A running |GTP| engine, with a particular configuration.
+    A |GTP| engine, together with a particular configuration.

   competition